sfrenchy/Querier/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments
+## Related Projects

-- Flutter team for the amazing framework
-- .NET team for the robust backend framework
-- All contributors who have helped shape this project
+- [Querier Angular Frontend](link-to-frontend-repo) - The Angular frontend application for Querier